calumgrant/logical/docs/worklist.md

   - FIFOs for recursion.
   - Semi-naive evaluation and recursion.
   - Microthreads
-- Implement semi-naive optimization another way:
-  - Identify which predicates can be semi-naive
-    If it's singly-recursive
-    If it's only called as a bindingset
-    If there are only joins?
-    basically just `reaches` at this point.
-  - Get rid of binding predicates for now.
-  - Create a semi-naive predicate version (using B), and call that.
-  - Implement semi-naive predicates
-    - Table of "queries" (optional)
-    - Table of "results" (as before).

 - Optimization: Can "push" all results to the first tuple.
 Can auto-inline any predicate that is never queried.
 We can "push" all results to other predicates without storing them.